smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 If NEXT-HOP field doesn't match ID of the receiving Device - the packet is ignored.

 Hmp-Forward-To-Santa-Data-Or-Error-Packet is sent by Retransmitting Device when it receives Hmp-To-Santa-Data-Or-Error-Packet (with TTL=MAX_TTL-1 to account for original Hmp-To-Santa-Data-Or-Error-Packet).
-On receiving Hmp-Forward-To-Santa-Data-Or-Error-Packet by a Retransmitting Device, it is  processed as described in Uni-Cast processing section above (with implicit Target-Address being Root), and is always sent in 'Guaranteed Uni-Cast' mode.
+On receiving Hmp-Forward-To-Santa-Data-Or-Error-Packet by a Retransmitting Device, it is  processed as described in Uni-Cast processing section above (with implicit Target-Address being Root), and is always sent in 'Acknowledged Uni-Cast' mode.

 Hmp-Routing-Error-Packet: **\| HMP-ROUTING-ERROR-PACKET-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| ERROR-CODE \| HEADER-CHECKSUM \| PAYLOAD \| FULL-CHECKSUM \|**

 where HMP-ROUTING-ERROR-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant HMP_ROUTING_ERROR_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is described above, ERROR-CODE is an Encoded-Unsigned-Int<max=1> field, HEADER-CHECKSUM is a header HMP-CHECKSUM (see HMP-CHECKSUM section for details), PAYLOAD is TODO, and FULL-CHECKSUM is a full-packet HMP-CHECKSUM.

-On receiving Hmp-Routing-Error-Packet, it is processed as described in Uni-Cast processing section above (with implicit Target-Address being Root), and is always sent in 'Guaranteed Uni-Cast' mode.
+On receiving Hmp-Routing-Error-Packet, it is processed as described in Uni-Cast processing section above (with implicit Target-Address being Root), and is always sent in 'Acknowledged Uni-Cast' mode.

 Hmp-Ack-Nack-Packet: **\| HMP-ACK-NACK-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| LAST-HOP \| Target-Address \| NUMBER-OF-ERRORS \| ACK-CHESKSUM \| HEADER-CHECKSUM \| OPTIONAL-DELAY-UNIT \| OPTIONAL-DELAY-PASSED \| OPTIONAL-DELAY-LEFT \|**